A Charming Wedding in Washington, D.C.: Maren and Nate’s Story

 If you’re planning a wedding in Colorado Springs, Shutter & Sound will be there to document your finest moments and put them into a personalized wedding video.
 Contact us online today to learn more!

 A Nod to Neverending Romance: Marcie and Montel’s Chicago Wedding Day

 It might sound like an old story, but it never goes out of style — two young students meet on campus and end up falling in love.
-That’s exactly what happened for Marcie Tigas and Montel Viudez.
+That’s exactly what happened for Marcie and Montel.

-When these college sweethearts met at the University of Missouri, Montel was a sophomore.
+When they met in college, Montel was a sophomore.
 Marcie had just recently arrived on the college scene and was in her first year.
 As soon as they started dating, they knew they had discovered something special.
 In other words, no one was surprised when they made it official and got engaged.